ivogeorg/ucd-csci2312-pa4/README.md

 ### Use of libraries

-You are encouraged to make maximum use of the Standard Library especially including the Standard Template Library (STL).
+You are encouraged to make maximum use of the Standard Library, especially the Standard Template Library (STL).

 ### Coding style